DrBeef/Lambda1VR/README.md

 * Application crashes when you complete the Hazard Course
 * Application crashes if you select "Disconnect Server" in the menu
-* RPG laser-targetting is based on head orientation
+* RPG (and some other weapon) laser-targetting is based on head orientation
 * No way to enter text at the moment
 * Positional tracking doesn't really work on multi-player servers (unless you run your own server and set the following cvar:  sv_accelerate 10000), it sort of works if you hold down the "run" trigger, but it isn't very good
 * Lambda1VR will crash if you haven't copied the half-life game assets to the right location, no warning, just crash